40+ Brilliant Gift Ideas for Kids Who Travel

 We have a bunch of travel games and mix them up each trip.
 Our favourite travel games are compact card games like Uno, Dobble, Top Trumps and just a standard pack of playing cards.
 Other fun but compact games are Pass the Pigs and Boggle.

 Our kids would spend all day in a pool on holiday if they could and it’s because they love to splash around and play with their pool toys.
 These toys are a huge hit not only with our boys, but also with other kids who like to join in the fun (boys and girls).
-They’re a great way to ensure the kids make friends on holiday which is so important if you are travelling for an extended period.
+They are a great way to ensure the kids make friends on holiday which is so important if you are travelling for an extended period.

 The Waboba ball and the Zoggs aqua ball are great for throwing, catching and bouncing off the water while the torpedos are great for getting them to dive under the water.
 And there’s probably not a kid on this planet that doesn’t like to squirt water at their mum or dad!